antmicro/kenning-pipeline-manager/docs/source/specification-format.md

   Abstract node types are used only for inheritance purposes, they do not appear in the final list of available nodes.
   They only have one mandatory field - `name`.
   The rest of the fields can be provided to introduce some common properties of classes inheriting from it.
+* `contextMenuActions` - list of actions that are displayed in the context menu of every node of this type, that allow for calling custom procedures.
+  The entries are of type [Context menu item](#context-menu-item).

 * `additionalData` - can be any JSON-like object (array, dictionary, number, string, ...), it is only used for storing some additional, node-specific data, such as comments etc.
 * `description` - description of the node in markdown format that is displayed in a sidebar node.
 * `isCategory` - determines whether the node is both a category and a node.